RobinKips/Data-Science-Portfolio/Deep Learning with Docker.md

 	* Virtual environments with Conda
 	* installing Keras
 	* Using Keras in Jupyter

 - 5: Bonus : docker tips for improving your container
 	* Create your Docker image
-	* Share a host directory with your container
 	* run your container as a service